hontas/queryStringParser/FEEDME.md

 # Test driving TDD - the fast track

+by [@pontahontas][@pontahontas] October 2013

-Project files and a more thoughrough article can be found here: [github.com/hontas/queryStringParser][githubProj].
+Project files and a more thorough article can be found here: [github.com/hontas/queryStringParser][githubProj].
 It contains information on how to set up an environment for JavaScript testing and provide solutions to the tests as well, but here we focus only on the tests.
-I'm using [the mocha test framework][mocha] with [Chai][Chai] as assertion library, and I'm writing the tests in the flavour of [BDD][BDD].
+I'm using [the mocha test framework][mocha] with [Chai][Chai] as assertion library, and I'm writing the tests in the flavor of [BDD][BDD].

 ## Requirements